missystar/Went/User-Guide.md

 # Map Viewer

 The Map Viewer is still a heavy work-in-process.
 Eventually, it is supposed to show a spider web view of the local towers as well as how your phone changes towers with location and time.
-See [this comment](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/issues/13#issuecomment-41944295) to get an idea of what we want to accomplish.
-Help us coding this feature!
+See [this comment](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/issues/13#issuecomment-41944295) to get an idea of what we want to accomplish. :exclamation: [Help us coding this feature](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/issues/13)!

 To open the Map Viewer, simply press the world map as shown below: